mcd500/teep-device/docs/building_with_docker.md

 | Doxygen | aistcpsec/teep-dev:doxygen |

-## Prepartion for building TEEP-Device on docker
+## Preparation for building TEEP-Device on Docker

 ### Docker images details for building

-If we need to build the TEEP-Device, docker images with all necessary packages for building TEEP-Device for all three targets are already available.
+We use Docker images of TA-Ref for building the TEEP-Device since TEEP-Device is developed on top of TA-Ref SDK.

+Docker images with all necessary packages for building TEEP-Device for all three targets are already available.
 The details are mentioned below.

 | Target | docker image |